 Here's the corner in more context.

 And here it is from another angle.
 The merchandise available today is very different from that in 1600.
 Think there's more available now?
 Maybe, but here's the list from Duarte Barbosa, who came by about 1500, while Diu was still under Gujarati control.
 He writes of "exceeding great traffic and commerce with Malabar, Baticala, Guoa, Chaul, and Dabul.
 Ships also sail hence to Meca, Adem, Zeila, Barbora, ...
 Mombaca, and Ormus...
 The articles of merchandize brought hither by the Malabares are... cocoanuts (great store), areca, jagra, emery, wax, iron, Baticala sugar, pepper, ginger, cloves, cinnamon, mace, nutmegs, sandal-wood, brasil-wood,...many silks... from China and Malaca.... from Mecca and Adem alone they bring hither coral, copper, quicksilver, vermilion, lead, alum, madder, rose-water, saffron, gold, silver ...in such abundance that it cannot be reckoned."
 Barbosa was a friend of Magellan and went on that great voyage, though he was killed near Cebu.
 (The Book of Duarte Barbosa, Mansel Dames translator, 1920, pp. 129-130)

 A house.
 Let's look at a few more.

 Martha Stewart's Choice.

-Makes you wonder about the colors women choose here for their toe-nails.
+Makes you wonder about the colors women choose here when they paint their nails.

 The residential streets are amazingly clean.
 Is this a Portuguese leftover in some weird way?

 Moderne.
 With the departure of the Portuguese in 1961, most of their monuments and inscriptions were obliterated.
-This building because it sticks to Portuguese, even though in 1975 Diu was in Indira Gandhi's India.
+This building sticks to Portuguese, even though in 1975 Diu was in Indira Gandhi's India.

 Another of that vintage.